lavary/laravel-menu/README.md

 ## Getting Started

 You can define the menu definitions inside a [laravel middleware](http://laravel.com/docs/master/middleware).
-As a result anythime a request hits your application, the menu objects will be available to all your views.
+As a result anytime a request hits your application, the menu objects will be available to all your views.

 Here is a basic usage: